edelweiseescala/linux/docs/drivers/iio/adc/apollo/index.rst

 .. important::

-   If the trigger mode is not set to 4 (``ADI_APOLLO_NCO_CHAN_SEL_DIRECT_REGMAP``), the method will return -EINVAL;
+   If the trigger mode is not set to 4 (``ADI_APOLLO_NCO_CHAN_SEL_DIRECT_REGMAP``), the method will return -EINVAL; But if set to any GPIO mode, it will also log the GPIO selection for the written value, for convenience.

 .. shell::